-Patterson is co-founder of the Playing For The Planet Alliance, a consortia of 20+ of the worlds largest video game companies in an effort to reduce CO2 emissions, and environmental impact from the gaming industry.
-She authored Playing For the Planet: How Video Games Can Deliver for People and Planet, and leads R&D for the Alliance.
-The P4P Alliance was recently named People of the Year 2019 by GamesIndustry.
+Patterson is co-founder of the Playing For The Planet Alliance, a consortia of 28+ of the worlds largest video game companies in an effort to reduce CO2 emissions, and environmental impact from the gaming industry.
+The P4P Alliance represents over 1.2 billion videogamers, worldwide, and 120$USD in revenue.
+She is author of Playing For the Planet: How Video Games Can Deliver for People and Planet, and directs R&D for the Alliance.

 As a US Federal Economist (10+ yrs), she served as research lead for the US Government Sustainable Operations (USDA) - a program of Whitehouse acclaim for reducing cost, waste, and environmental-impact of federal agency operations.
 A frequent speaker in national and international forums, she has served as a lead author on the United Nations Global Environment Outlook, cited by the UN as the most authoritative assessment to date of the state, trends and outlook of the global environment.